Basic Education in the Arts

 Literary art classes are about reading, listening, writing, finding topics for your texts and performances, and publishing your art.
 The teaching emphasises experiences and spending time together.
 Literary art supports expression, reading and writing skills, and creative thinking.
 Teaching is organised in places such as Ymmersta, Tapiola and Järvenperä.

-The Sanataidekoulu website(external link)
+The Sanataidekoulu website(external link, opens in a new window)